Trademark Logo

 Below, we’ve answered some frequently asked questions (FAQs) when it comes to understanding trademark protection:

 1. How Long Does a Trademark Last?
-A trademark can last indefinitely, but the owner must use it or risk losing them at the ten-year renewal mark.
+A trademark must be renewed every ten years.
 However, you could essentially keep renewing your trademark for the duration of your life and beyond.

 2. Can you transfer trademark ownership to another party ?
 You can transfer your trademark to another party via a trademark assignment agreement.
 This agreement will explain the terms and conditions of the ownership transfer in exchange for compensation or a percentage of profits.

 3. Are Trademarks Good for Logos?
 Yes, trademarks are suitable for logos.
-They protect all company symbols, slogans, and phrases that distinguish you in the market.
+They protect all company symbols, and slogans that distinguish you in the market.

 This web page also explains how trademark symbols work.